 - yuzu juice/extract: if you don't have yuzu extract, you can substitute with lemon juice

-- cake flour: keeps the doughnuts soft and tender; if you don’t have cake flour, you can use all-purpose flour and take out 1 tsp of flour and replace with 1 tsp of cornstarch
+- cake flour: keeps the doughnuts soft and tender; if you don't have cake flour, you can use all-purpose flour and take out 1 teaspoon of flour and replace with 1 teaspoon of cornstarch

 - baking powder: adds lightness and lift to the doughnuts